 Engage with manufacturers to test and rate all heat pumps to the new procedure, encourage additional high efficiency heat recovery ventilation (HRV) product lines for VHE DOAS, develop supply chain trainings to identify the highest-efficiency application for their technologies and improve control settings.

 Partner with distributors to increase stocking, training and support for high efficiency HVAC technologies.

 Engage with code and standard bodies to advance adoption of new testing and rating procedure and adopt increased efficiency requirements.

-Figure 1: Product Portfolio
+Figure 1: HVAC Product Portfolio